kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_syntax.md

     BMI: 22.31
     =============

+Instead of calculating the BMI manually in the function, use a call to the `calculate_bmi` function that you just wrote in the previous example.

 Tip: you may want to return to the section on [strings](python_strings.md) for a refresh on how to create long strings, and how to add line breaks in strings.

 :::